foxBMS/foxbms-2/docs/getting-started/fox_cli.rst

 For details of the |fox-py| implementation see :ref:`FOX_PY` .

-To simplify the usage of this Python module, three shell wrappers are provided (also at the root of the repository):
+To simplify the usage of this Python module, the following shell wrappers are provided (also at the root of the repository):

 - ``fox.ps1`` for PowerShell (``pwsh.exe``)
 - ``fox.sh`` for Bash (``bash``)